tytydraco/yessleep/out/Dont_Go_Feed_the_Cats.md

 My phone buzzed with a text from my dad.

-All good?
-He asked.
+*All good?* He asked.

-You’re such a worrier, I responded after giving his question a thumbs up.
+*You’re such a worrier*, I responded after giving his question a thumbs up.

 We ate at the table, as the procedural show wrapped up.
 I felt like we should be talking, sharing, but here wasn’t much to say, really.
 The absence of conversation stretched between us like a tightrope we didn’t dare step out onto.